taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"18 days ago..."**

-We are back at Green Haven Clarksville, the morning after Asoka arrived and begged for sanctuary.
+We are back at Green Haven Clarksville, the morning after Asoka arrived and received sanctuary.

+Asoka: **"How could I do anything to help?
+I'm still just an apprentice..."**

+Eireena: **"Asoka, do you know why we were kept in Confinement all those years?"**

+Asoka: **"...my Vovó says it was to punish us for helping runaway Orbiters sent to the World Government mines, and so that they could enforce the Tithe..."**

+Eireena: **"That's right.
+Do you also remember how Confinement ended?"**

+Asoka:

 Eireena: **"Apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission..."**